papivot/pace-docs/PKS Cluster Access.md

 Once the Token has been retrieved, you can generate the kubeconfig using the project - [kubectl_plugin_login](https://github.com/papivot/kubectl_plugin_login)

+ - User is admin
+ - Token is the

 #### Service Account Tokens

 The following configuration gets added to the K8S apiserver to allow using Service Account Tokens for authentication.